sourcegraph/deploy-sourcegraph/docs/configure.md

 # Configuring Sourcegraph

-Sourcegraph Data Center is configured by applying Kubernetes YAML files and simple `kubectl` commands.

-Since everything is vanilla Kubernetes, you can configure Sourcegraph as flexibly as you need to meet the requirements of your deployment environment.
+Configuring a Sourcegraph Kubernetes cluster is done by applying manifest files and with simple `kubectl` commands.
+You can configure Sourcegraph as flexibly as you need to meet the requirements of your deployment environment.
 We provide simple instructions for common things like setting up TLS, enabling code intelligence, and exposing Sourcegraph to external traffic below.

 ## Fork this repository